 All incoming undergraduate (first year and transfer, including spring admit) students.

 Why is this required?

 USC has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention, and financial literacy in higher education institutions across the country.

-As part of our comprehensive prevention program for new students, USC requires all incoming undergraduate (first and transfer) students to complete AlcoholEdu for College.
+As part of our comprehensive prevention program for new students, USC requires all incoming undergraduate (first year and transfer, including spring admit) students to complete AlcoholEdu for College.
 Whether or not you choose not to drink, this online education will empower you to make well-informed decisions about issues that affect your years at USC and beyond.

 How do I access the course?

 - In the “my Services” section, go to the Safety & Wellness widget

 - In the “Online Courses” tab, select AlcoholEdu for College and you will be directed to the registration page

 Key Dates to Remember

 USC Deadline to Complete AlcoholEdu: